ARMO selected by Orange Business to Secure its Managed Kubernetes Services

 CIS Kubernetes Benchmarks are consensus-based, security configuration guidelines that help you create a robust security posture for securing Kubernetes clusters.
 Organizations can use the benchmark to assess their own deployments or third-party offerings.
 The benchmark is also useful for organizations that want to verify whether their providers are adhering to best practices.

 Organizations of all sizes can benefit from using the CIS benchmark.
 But it’s especially important for hyperscalers, who handle large amounts of sensitive data and are often targets for attacks.
 The benchmark provides detailed guidance on hardening various services, from firewalls and intrusion detection to password management and incident response.
-By following the recommendations in the benchmark, organizations can harden their deployments and reduce the risk of attack.
+By following the recommendations in the benchmark and by using leading CIS benchmark scanning tools, organizations can harden their deployments and reduce the risk of attack.

 Managed Kubernetes services have become increasingly popular in recent years, as they offer a number of benefits over traditional, self-managed deployments.
 A recent IBM study noted that enterprises commonly leverage partnerships with hyperscalers to choose the best fit that suits their workload specifications, and the best practices they can offer to address internal and external governance, risk, and compliance requirements.